Depression and Low Mood

 Other useful pages might include counselling, anxiety or helplines

-Realising your child is unhappy is upsetting and sometimes it’s not easy to know what might be considered normal.
+Realising your child is unhappy is upsetting and may feel overwhelming.
+Sometimes it’s not easy to know what might be considered typical mood swings while growing up.
 Of course, most of us feel sad sometimes.
 Depression is when such feelings last a long time and get in the way of everyday life.

-How can you tell the difference between normal teenage mood swings and more worrying stress and low mood?
+How can you tell the difference between teenage mood swings and depression?

 Admission to an inpatient unit would be unusual, but if you are facing this possibility see the links below.